 So far all circuits we have discussed are composed of passive components (resistors, capacitors and inductors) driven by current and voltage sources.
 In the future we will be considering active components such as bipolar junction transistors (BJT) and field-effect transistors (FET), operational amplifiers (Op-Amps), as well as more sophisticated circuits such as voltage amplification circuits.
 These active components (as simple as single transistors and as complicated as some Op-Amps) can be considered as controlled current or voltage sources that generate current or voltage as a function (typically linear) of the input current or voltage.

 For the purpose of describing the overall function and performance of such components and circuits (instead of its internal structure and implementation which may be very complicated, an active component can be modeled by the following three parameters:

-A circuit containing an active circuit such as a transistor or a voltage amplifier can be used as a component (a building block) in a larger circuit, such as two-port network with input port between terminals A and B and output port between terminals C and D. This network can be in turn described in terms of the three parameters, the open-circuit voltage gain, the input resistance and output resistance, as shown below:
+A circuit containing an active circuit such as a transistor or a voltage amplifier can be modeled as a two-port network with input port between terminals A and B and output port between terminals C and D. This 2-port network can also be described in terms of the three parameters, the open-circuit voltage gain, the input resistance and output resistance:

 A 2-port network with a voltage aplifier on the left can be modeled by the circuit on the right.
 Find the parameters , and of the two-port network with the voltage amplifier embedded.